esma6/esma6/README.md

 I am a computer engineering graduate.
 I am currently a software engineering graduate student at Atatürk University.
 I am a cohesive team player and a good researcher.
 I am constantly trying to learn new things and improve myself.
 I like to follow current technology and bring it to life.

-- 🌱 I’m currently learning .NET Core, React.js, Angular, Java
+- 🌱 I’m currently learning CNN and Image Processing
-- 👀 I’m interested in Backend and Frontend
+- 👀 I’m interested in Machine Learning
 - 📫 How to reach me: esmakaragulle25@gmail.com
  <!--Statistics-->
 <div align="center">